 As an example, consider two generation projects in the ISO’s queue.
 The first project has queue position 1000 and a Commercial Operation Date of 2018.
 The second project has queue position 1001 and a Commercial Operation Date of 2015.
-Sections 6.2 and 7.3 of Schedule 22 of the OATT require that the study of the project with queue position 1001 to include the project with queue position 1000.
-To accomplish this, the study of the project with queue position 1001 would be done with 2015 base case without the project with queue position 1000 and also with a 2018 base case that includes the project with queue position 1000 and any transmission upgrades associated with queue position 1000.
+Schedule 22, Sections 6.2 and 7.3, of the OATT require that the study of the project with queue position 1001 to include the project with queue position 1000.
+To accomplish this, the study of the project with queue position 1001 would be done with a 2015 base case without the project with queue position 1000 and also with a 2018 base case that includes the project with queue position 1000 and any transmission upgrades associated with queue position 1000.

 System Load

-Load data is included in the power flow cases provided by ISO-NE.
-The following describes the make-up of the load data in those cases.
-Appendix J – Load Modeling Guide for ISO New England Network ModelAppendix J provides additional detail on how the load data is developed for power flow cases.
+The following section describes the make-up of the load data in the cases provided by the ISO.
+Appendix J – Load Modeling Guide for ISO New England Network Model provides additional detail on how the load data is developed for the base case.

-ISO New England’s Planning Procedure 5-3: Guidelines for Conducting and Evaluating Proposed Plan Application Analyses states:
+ISO New England Planning Procedure No. 5-3 (PP 5-3): Guidelines for Conducting and Evaluating Proposed Plan Application Analyses states:

-Disturbances are typically studied at peak load levels in steady-state analysis since peak load levels usually promote more pronounced thermal and voltage responses within the New England Control Area than at other load levels.
-However, other load levels may be of interest in a particular analysis and, as appropriate, additional studies are conducted.
+“Disturbances are typically studied at peak load levels in steady state analysis since peak load levels usually promote more pronounced thermal and voltage responses within the New England Control Area than at other load levels.
+However, other load levels may be of interest in a particular analysis and, as appropriate, additional studies are conducted.”

 System Load Levels

 The following load levels are used in planning studies: